enjoy-binbin/redis-doc/topics/modules-intro.md

 never touch Redis keys).
 Redis modules have two different APIs in order to access the Redis data space, one is a low level API that provides very fast access and a set of functions to manipulate Redis data structures.
-The other API is more high level, and allows to call Redis commands and fetch the result, similarly to how Lua scripts access Redis.
+The other API is more high level, and allows calling Redis commands and fetch the result, similarly to how Lua scripts access Redis.

 The high level API is also useful in order to access Redis functionalities